-6.28 Policy 1 would likely have limited effects on biodiversity due to its focus on existing urban areas, however denser development could result in fewer green spaces in urban areas and brownfield sites can still harbour valuable biodiversity.
-Additionally, it is noted that development in Oadby and Wigston is largely dependent on the development of greenfield land, which could have an adverse impact on local wildlife.
-As such, a potential but uncertain minor negative effect is identified for SA objective 8 (natural environment).

-6.29 Potential but uncertain minor negative effects are also expected for SA objectives 7 (heritage) and 9 (landscape) because existing urban areas tend to contain the highest concentrations of heritage assets and the Borough's townscapes could be affected by concentrated new development.

-6.30 Policy 1 seeks to address all of the core aspects of sustainable development within the Borough and as such, a significant positive effect is likely in relation to SA objective 15 (sustainable development).
+- 6.28 Policy 1 would likely have limited effects on biodiversity due to its focus on existing urban areas, however denser development could result in fewer green spaces in urban areas and brownfield sites can still harbour valuable biodiversity.
+Additionally, it is noted that all of the proposed allocation sites are predominantly or fully on greenfield land, which could have an adverse impact on local wildlife.
+However, Policy 1 notes that development will consider key topics such as ecology and biodiversity.
+As such, a potential but uncertain minor negative effect is identified for SA objective 8 (natural environment). - 6.29 Potential but uncertain minor negative effects are also expected for SA objectives 7 (heritage) and 9 (landscape) because existing urban areas tend to contain the highest concentrations of heritage assets and the Borough's townscapes could be affected by concentrated new development; however it is noted that all the proposed site allocations are situated within the periphery of the urban areas. - 6.30 Policy 1 seeks to address all of the core aspects of sustainable development within the Borough and as such, a significant positive effect is likely in relation to SA objective 15 (sustainable development). - 6.31 There are a number of objectives for which effects will be determined by the nature and design of developments rather than by the spatial distribution of development.
+For this reason, effects on SA objectives 4 (safety), 5 (community empowerment), 6 (communities), 19 (sustainable design) and 20 (waste) are considered to be negligible.

-SA findings for the Regulation 18B Preferred Options Consultation Draft Plan

-- 6.31 There are a number of objectives for which effects will be determined by the nature and design of developments rather than by the spatial distribution of development.
-For this reason, effects on SA objectives 4 (safety), 5 (community empowerment), 6 (communities), 19 (sustainable design) and 20 (waste) are considered to be negligible. - 6.32 Policy 1 is an emerging policy direction and does not include specific locations for growth.
-As such, the findings at this stage are high level and uncertain as preferred locations for growth have not been identified.
-However, this SA report has appraised five growth point options within Chapter 4 which provides an idea of potential growth locations within the Borough.

-- 6.34 One reasonable alternative for Policy 1 was identified: - Do not take into account Leicester City's unmet needs, in particular housing.
-For example, disregard the apportioned annual housing figure of 52 homes, and just assess the Borough's standard method figure of 188 homes per year. - 6.35 The effects of this alternative have been appraised as part of the appraisal of the quantum options in Chapter 4.
+- 6.32 One reasonable alternative for Policy 1 was identified: - 6.33 Do not take into account Leicester City's unmet needs, in particular housing.
+For example, disregard the apportioned annual housing figure of 52 homes, and just assess the Borough's standard method figure of 188 homes per year.

+6.34 The effects of this alternative have been appraised as part of the appraisal of the quantum options in Chapter 4.